-The Company shall establish, implement and maintain effective and transparent procedures for the reasonable and prompt handling of Complaints or Grievances received from retail or potential retail clients, and to keep a record of each Complaint or Grievance and the measures taken for the Complaint’s resolution.
+The Company has established and maintains effective and transparent procedures for the reasonable and prompt handling of Complaints or Grievances received from retail or potential retail clients, and to keep a record of each Complaint or Grievance and the measures taken for the Complaint’s resolution.
 In addition, the Company is required to:

 - Apply a complaints management policy, which is defined and endorsed by the Compliance Department, Senior Management and the Board of Directors, who will be responsible for its implementation and for monitoring the Company’s compliance with it.

 - Ensure that it has a complaints management function, which enables Complaints to be investigated fairly and possible conflicts of interest to be identified and mitigated.